Gyanprakash136/supervised_learning/README.md

-# 📊 Supervised Learning with One Variable
+# 📊 Linear regression with One Variable

 This project demonstrates the basics of supervised learning using **Linear Regression with one variable**.
 It's a foundational concept in machine learning used to predict a numerical output based on a single input feature.